How much time do I need to study?

 Look at your week and figure out where you can either steal several small chunks of time, or one large chunk of time.
 For example, some CDU students study while their children nap, during their lunch break at work, for an hour or two early in the morning, or for a few hours after dinner every night.
 Others scale back their other commitments and set aside one or two full days of study a week.

-Your course doesn't need to studied full-time.
-If you need a break, you can adjust your study load as you go by reducing the number of subjects you take within a semester or even take a semester off.
-You can also take advantage of summer semester to spread your study load across the year or even get ahead to finish your degree sooner.
+Your course may not need to be studied full-time.
+If you need a break, you can adjust your study load as you go by reducing the number of subjects you take or even take some time off off.